Francessco121/DeadCorePluginManager/README.md

 #### Usage
 Once in a level, you can press the <kbd>~</kbd> key to bring up the plugin manager's console.
 Then, you can enter the `sc_toggle` command to toggle on/off the smooth camera plugin (by default, this is on).

+#### "The game still doesn't feel like it's above 60 FPS"
+Unfortunately, this plugin only addresses camera smoothing with player movement.
+DeadCore's physics and animations will still simulate at 50 FPS.

 ## Manual Installation

 > Note: If you'd like to easily install the plugin manager and the smooth camera plugin, please head to the [releases page](https://github.com/Francessco121/DeadCorePluginManager/releases).